Dimdum111/Solsrngbotmacro/README.md

 6. Authorize with your Telegram account (you'll be asked for a code, and a password if 2FA is enabled).
 7. type .help for available commands list!

+## NOTE
+Avoid setting `rollcd` below ~1.75 seconds — going lower increases the risk of Telegram flagging/limiting your account.
+This project is provided as-is (see [LICENSE](./LICENSE)); use it at your own risk.

 ## Licence
 MIT License.
 (See: [LICENSE](./LICENSE))